hytechcamps/automated-testing/Challenge.md

     - Click on the "FINISH" button
 1. Verify that the "Finish" screen appears
     - Check the text on the page

+## BONUS: Create a New `it` Test
+After testing the cart and checkout functionality, add another `it` test and test some other functionality on the page.
+Try opening up the hamburger menu in the upper left and verifying that all the items go to the correct places!